The best architecture software helps you create 3D building designs built to last.

 While most CAD programs are great at rectilineal architecture, Rhino was designed from the start to handle curved lines, meshes, and NURBS surfaces of high complexity, like those in the features of a human face or the sweeping curves of a super-car.

 For architectural design, Rhino can easily model the complex intersections of curved roofing or any part of the structure that isn’t inherently straight.

-Unusually for CAD software, you are not forced to upgrade to the next release and upgrades generally cost half that of a new license.
+Unusually for CAD architecture software, you are not forced to upgrade to the next release and upgrades generally cost half that of a new license.

+After a few simple tutorials, designers should be able to work rapidly to construct complex solid geometry using it.
 It might not be suitable for designing a building entirely, but it is an excellent tool for rapidly prototyping a design when it is still at a conceptual stage.

-While we've featured some of the most powerful and popular AutoCAD and 3D design software programs in this roundup, especially for use in designing buildings and other architectural interests, there are plenty of alternative architecture software to consider.
+While we've featured some of the most powerful and popular AutoCAD and 3D design software programs in this roundup, especially for use in building designs and interior designs, there are plenty of alternative architecture software to consider.

 Some of these are worth looking at because they better serve as an introduction for beginners, while others are notable for being free 3D architecture software packed with useful features you won’t have to pay for.